iqunet/tutorials/_posts/2024-08-16-anomaly-detection-vibration-part1.md

   style="box-shadow: 0 4px 8px rgba(0, 0, 0, 0.3);"
 />

-Based on real-world data from a household waste processing plant in the Benelux, this post examines both the strengths and weaknesses of the system.
-It is targeted at both the vibration expert and the casual reader interested in gaining better insight in the practical applications of machine learning, beyond the hype that has surrounded it in recent years.
+This read is targeted at both the vibration expert and the casual reader interested in gaining better insight in the practical applications of machine learning, beyond the hype that has surrounded it in recent years.

 ### Introduction
 Waste management plants rely on long serial processing lines.
 Failures in any